CleverTap/clevertap-android-sdk/README.md

     Add your FCM generated `google-services.json` file to your project and add the following to the end of your `build.gradle`:

     `apply plugin: 'com.google.gms.google-services'`

+    Interstitial InApp Notification templates support Audio and Video with the help of ExoPlayer.
+To enable Audio/Video in your Interstitial InApp Notifications, add the following dependencies in your `build.gradle` file :

+    ```markdown
+    implementation 'com.google.android.exoplayer:exoplayer:2.8.4'
+    implementation 'com.google.android.exoplayer:exoplayer-hls:2.8.4'
+    implementation 'com.google.android.exoplayer:exoplayer-ui:2.8.4'
+    ```

     Once you've updated your module `build.gradle` file, make sure you have specified `jcenter()` and `google()` as a repositories in your project `build.gradle` and then sync your project in File -> Sync Project with Gradle Files.